elYanuki/PopupEngine/README.md

 Download the engine and inport it in your html's head `<script src='PopupEngine.js'></script>`.

 Use `PopupEngine.init()` to create the html that the engine uses.
 The init function also accepts a optional config object whith the following settings:
-- **doLogs**: controlls wheter or not the engine will output errors and information to the console.
+- `doLogs` controlls wheter or not the engine will output errors and information to the console.
-- **preferedInlinePopupPosition**: the prefered position for the inline popup to appear.
+- `preferedInlinePopupPosition` the prefered position for the inline popup to appear.
 Either at the "bottom" or "top" of the hovered element or the mouse.
 Defaults to "top"
-- **defaultPopupDelay**: the time it takes for a inline popup to appear (how long the element has to be hovered).
+- `defaultPopupDelay` the time it takes for a inline popup to appear (how long the element has to be hovered).
 Defaults to 0.
+- `textColor` font color of all text
+- `backgroundColor` background color of the popups
+- `elemBackground` backgroundcolor of elements like buttons and inputs

 You can test the success of the init by calling `PopupEngine.test()` in the console which will create a modal and check for simple errors with the generated html and log possible errors.